eeue56/elm-ffi/README.md

 # elm-ffi
 An FFI interface for Elm

-:danger: This library is intended for _experienced_ Elm developers only!
-If you haven't written a lot of Elm and end up here, try asking about your problem on Slack instead! :danger:
+:bangbang: This library is intended for _experienced_ Elm developers only!
+If you haven't written a lot of Elm and end up here, try asking about your problem on Slack instead! :bangbang:

 This inferface currently only supports sync functions.